Beretta: History

 In 1918, the Beretta Model 1918, one of the first submachine guns in the world, was fielded by the Italian army.
 Beretta manufactured rifles and pistols for the Italian military until the 1943 Armistice between Italy and the Allied forces during World War II.
 Once the Wehrmacht controlled northern Italy, the Germans seized Beretta and continued using it to produce arms until the 1945 German surrender in Italy.
-During that time, the quality of the exterior finish of the weapons diminished—-late-war specimens were much inferior to both the pre-war and mid-war weapons—-but their efficacy remained excellent.
+During that time, the quality of the exterior finish of the weapons diminished.
+Late-war specimens were much inferior to both the pre-war and mid-war weapons but remained effective.
 The last shipment of Type I Rifles left Venice for Japan in a U-boat in 1942.

 After World War II, Beretta repaired the American M1 Garands that the U.S. had given Italy.
 Beretta modified the M1 into the Beretta BM-59 rifle, which is similar to the M14 battle rifle.
 Armourers consider the BM-59 rifle to be superior to the M14 rifle in some ways because it is more accurate under certain conditions.

 After the war, Beretta continued to develop firearms for the Italian army and police force, as well as the civilian market.

 In the 1970s, Beretta started a manufacturing plant in São Paulo, Brazil.
 A contract between Beretta and the Brazilian government was signed, under which Beretta produced Beretta 92s for the Brazilian army until 1980.
 Later this plant was sold to Taurus, who continues to manufacture the Beretta 92 under the name of PT92 using the same tools and labour that Beretta used, without the need for a license from Beretta, since the design is based on the original Beretta 92, for which the patents have expired.

 In the late 1980s, Beretta acquired several domestic competitors, notably Benelli and Franchi, and some foreign companies, notably in Finland.